tymancjo/Current-Density-Analyzer/README.md

 # Current-Density-Analyzer
-This is repository for tool that analyze the current density distribution in conductors.
+This is repository for tool that analyze the current density distribution in conductors.It alseo allows to calculate alseforces between conductors.

+# Current release:
+- Calcuate current density distribution in conductors cross sections for 1, 2 and 3 phase scenarios
+- Calculate electrodynamic forces between conductors (this require 3 phase geometry - for now)

+# Old relese notes:
 So – long story short – after putting together  a round of 600 lines of code (in python off course) and learning some basic usage of the tkinter GUI building framework I can now for the first time release to you beta version of the CSD app.
 This app is a python based mirror of the calculator of the Current Density Distribution that was available on my webpage (actually still is http://tomasztomanek.pl/pub/webapp/IcwThermal).

 Please give it a try!